Cool Hand Luke: Use of traffic signs and signals

 Different traffic signs are used throughout the film, complementing the characters' actions.
 At the beginning, while Luke cuts the heads off the parking meters, the word "Violation" appears.
 Stop signs are also seen.
 Instances include the road-paving scene and the last scene, where the road meets at a cross section.
 Traffic lights turn from green to red in the background at the time Luke is arrested, while at the end, when he is fatally wounded, a green light in the background turns red.

 "Failure to communicate"

-What we've got here is failure to communicate.
-Some men you just can't reach.
-So you get what we had here last week, which is the way he wants it.
-Well, he gets it.
-And I don't like it any more than you men.